Discover 5 cheap and easy solutions for small-space composting, whether you live in an apartment, condo, or tiny home.

 Tips for Success

-If you want to be successful with indoor composting and get a bit of compost, too, here are some things to keep in mind:
+If you want to be successful with indoor composting, here are some things to keep in mind:

 - Have shredded paper or dry leaves handy.
 Every time you add food scraps or coffee grounds, plop in a handful of the shredded paper or leaves.
 This will keep your bin from getting too wet.
 Note: Junk mail works perfectly for this purpose as long as it is not the slick-coated advertisements.